mathieugouin/3D_Printing/README.md

         * Front Right
         * Back Left
         * Back Right
-    * Disable Steppers
+    * Disable Steppers: _Allow to freely move by hand the x/y/z axis._
     * Homing >
         * Auto Home
         * Home X
         * Home Y
         * Home Z
-    * Auto Build Mesh: _will heat the bed and probe the NxN grid as specified in 'Mesh Points'.
+    * Auto Build Mesh: _Will heat the bed and probe the NxN grid as specified in 'Mesh Points'.
 If the bed is already pre-heated, takes about 3 minutes for 9x9._
     * Z Probe Wizard >
         * Auto Home
         * Move Z to Home